With Treatment

 Services provided:

-Sunrise Treatment Center/west Side offers drug detox in Cincinnati, OH, 45247 zip code.
+Sunrise Treatment Center/west Side provides drug detox in Cincinnati, OH, 45247 zip code.

 Address: 6460 Harrison Avenue, Suite 100, Cincinnati, OH 45247 in Hamilton County